Pope Francis Backs Down, Accepts Resignation of Nigerian Bishop

 Although Bishop Okpaleke was appointed by Benedict, the Ahiara episode is being seen as the latest test of papal authority under Pope Francis, especially concerning bishops.

 It follows opposition by faithful and priests to Francis’ 2015 appointment to the Chilean diocese of Osorno of Bishop Juan Barros, accused of covering up clerical sex abuse (the bishop denies it), and the Pope’s handling of clerical sex abuses cases in general.
-Some believe that now the Pope has accepted Bishop Okpaleke's resignation, he is also more likely to accept that of Bishop Barros, who was appointed by Pope St. John Paul II and confirmed by Benedict.
+Some believe that now the Pope has accepted Bishop Okpaleke's resignation, he is also more likely to accept that of Bishop Barros, who was first appointed bishop by Pope St. John Paul II and confirmed by Benedict.

 Today's development also comes on the heels of strong criticism of the Vatican’s expected decision to force two “underground” bishops in China to make way for two government-appointed ordinaries.